Grilled Parmesan Fish Foil Packs – Alaskan pollock topped with parmesan cheese over seasoned zucchini & yellow squash, wrapped in foil and grilled.

 This recipe is perfect for summer!
 It’s light, yet satisfying.
 It makes good use of abundant summer squash.
 And, it’s made on the grill.
 Seafood is a perfect option for summer and can be easily prepared on the grill.

-The star of this dish is pollock.
-Pollock is a fish that’s generally under utilized by the home cook.
+The star of this dish is Alaskan pollock.
+Alaskan pollock is a fish that’s generally under utilized by the home cook.
 However, it’s commonly used in the restaurant industry.
-When you see a restaurant menu that lists a generic white fish option, like fish and chips or white fish sandwich, that white fish is often pollock.
+When you see a restaurant menu that lists a generic white fish option, like fish and chips or white fish sandwich, that white fish is often Alaskan pollock.

 I encourage you to try it at home.
 It’s very versatile.
 It’s great for baking, broiling, sautéing, and even grilling.